 Guest houses/Hotels

 You will find guest houses and hotels all along the Camino.
 Many restaurants (that offer pilgrim’s menus) also have a few guest rooms.
 Many rural lodges do not advertise their services on websites like Booking.com.
-You just need to knock on the door and ask.
+You need to knock on the door and ask.
 Most of them offer double or twin beds.
 Some also have family rooms.
-Rates for a basic, clean double/twin room with its bathroom start at EUR30 per room per night (in low season).
+Rates for a basic, clean double/twin room with its own bathroom start at EUR35 per room per night (in low season).
 Breakfast is usually not included.

 Tip #3: Once you’ve decided what average distance per day you can or want to walk, check the route you’d like to do and the lodging options along the way.
+Then adjust your daily stages according to the options available.

-Day | Stage | Distance in kilometres | Accommodation Name | Type | Cost in EUR (for 2 people) |
+Day | Name | Stage | Type | Distance in kilometres | EUR Cost (for 2 people) |

 ---|---|---|---|---|---|